fengzijie-code/In-Out-Voice-Bridge/docs/VIRTUAL_CABLE_SETUP.md

 ### No audio comes through
 - Make sure the music app is actually playing audio
-- Verify CABLE Input is selected in In Out Voice Bridge
+- Verify **CABLE Input** is selected in In Out Voice Bridge
-- Check that CABLE Output is selected as microphone in your target app
+- Check that **CABLE Output** is selected as microphone in your target app
+- Try clicking **Refresh** in In Out Voice Bridge to re-detect processes
 - Try restarting In Out Voice Bridge

+### Audio is too quiet or too loud
+- Adjust the **volume gain** field in In Out Voice Bridge
+- Use negative dB values to reduce volume, positive to boost
+- The render meter shows the actual level being sent — aim for consistent activity without clipping

 ### Audio is distorted or choppy
+- If gain is set too high, audio may clip — try reducing the dB value
 - Close other audio-intensive applications
 - Check that your system sample rate matches (usually 48000 Hz)
 - Open **Sound Control Panel** > **CABLE Input** > **Properties** > **Advanced** and set to 48000 Hz